Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 You must see…

-• Caen Memorial, an excellent museum about WWII, the French occupation, the holocaust, and the post-war era.
-The museum has a room dedicated to the D-Day Landing Beaches in Normandy, which are located not far from Caen.
+• Caen Memorial, an excellent museum about WWII, the French occupation, the Holocaust, and the post-war era.
+The museum has a room dedicated to the D-Day Landing Beaches in Normandy, which are not far from Caen.

 • Abbey of Saint-Étienne.
 This religious building was founded by William the Conqueror and built in the Norman Romanesque style.
 Inside lies the tomb of the Duke of Normandy who later became William I King of France.

-• Normandy Museum, hosted in what used to be the governor’s residence, covers the history of the region of Normandy, from prehistory to the present.
+• Normandy Museum, hosted in what used to be the governor’s residence, covers the region’s history from prehistory to the present.

 • Traditional architecture.
 Caen still has a few half-timbered houses downtown that date back to the 15th century.